Justin Theroux didn't just receive critical acclaim while starring on The Leftovers, he also gained a lasting friendship.

 Dowd is now gearing up for the season two premiere of The Handmaid's Tale, and advises fans to "take a deep breathe."

 "Just know in the darkness of all of it that there is hope without question," she continued.
 "There is strength that no one can take in these handmaids."

 When ET pointed that both The Handmaid's Tale and The Leftovers deal with dark subject matter, Dowd quipped, "There must be a deep, dark streak in me that I wasn't aware of until recently!"

-On April 25, The Handmaid's Tale returns for a second season on Hulu.
+The Handmaid's Tale returns to Hulu for a second season on April 25.

 EXCLUSIVE: 'Handmaid's Tale' Cast Talk Emmy Win, Elisabeth Moss Getting Bleeped: 'That Was the Classy Version'